RetroPie/RetroPie-Docs/docs/Playstation-1.md

 Since June 16th 2016 the RetroPie script has configured Emulation Station to no longer show .bin files in the UI.
 This means that a .cue file is required to start the game.

 A .cue file is basically a plain text file that tells the emulator where in the .bin file the (data and/or audio) track(s) are.
 This is often important in the case where multiple audio files are in the single .bin file.
 These are often called "mixed mode" discs.
-[Wikipedia .cue files](https://en.wikipedia.org/wiki/Cue_sheet_(computing))
+[Wikipedia entry on .cue files](https://en.wikipedia.org/wiki/Cue_sheet_(computing))

 If you only have a .bin file and no .cue file, you can generate it:

 -  [Manually](http://www.shivaranjan.com/2007/01/03/how-to-create-cue-file-for-a-bin-file-in-5-steps/)
 -  [Individually](http://www.dslreports.com/r0/download/373724~1e45059000cfc371c157f544cc5aef07/MakeCue.zip)
 -  [En masse or individually](https://github.com/thorst/CueMaker)